Make your way from Italy's modern-day capital to the first capital of a united Italy. Travel by train from Rome to Turin.

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air conditioning and power outlets at your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.

 Rome and Turin Train Stations

-Roma Tiburtina and Roma Ostiense are also connected to the city's Metro, and are both served by a number of city buses.
+Roma Tiburtina and Roma Ostiense are also connected to the city's Metro line, and are both served by a number of city buses.

-Torino Porta Nuova is Turin's main station, and third only to Roma Termini and Milano Centrale in terms of overall passenger traffic.
-There are several bus and tram lines that stop outside the station to make it easier to get around the city, and there's also a Metro (subway) station underneath the train station itself.
+Torino Porta Nuova is Turin's main station, and comes in third, behind Roma Termini and Milano Centrale, in terms of overall passenger traffic.
+There are several bus and tram lines that stop outside the station to make it easier to get around the city, and there is also a Metro station underneath the train station itself.

-Torino Porta Susa is Turin's secondary station—it's where most of the trains to and from Milan are.
-There are bus lines that stop at the station.
+Torino Porta Susa is Turin's secondary station.
+It is where most of the trains to and from Milan depart and arrive from.
+There are bus lines that stop at the station as well.

 See below for details on traveling from Rome to Turin by train.

 Frequently Asked Questions (FAQs) About Train Travel in Italy